10 Things Christians Should Know about Death, Burial and Cremation

 - 2017 24 May

-1. God cares.
+1. God cares about your grief.
 Deeply.
 Take comfort in that knowledge as it is not just a thought of your own.
 It is a Biblical truth of how much God loves us, His children.

 The Lord cares deeply when his loved ones die.
 Psalm 116:15 NLT